 Any director may succeed him/herself but may not serve more than three (3) terms in succession unless as necessary to fill a vacant elected office.
 The fulfillment of the remainder of the term of another board member shall not be included in the three-term limit.

 SECTION 7.
 VACANCY

 A. Vacancy:

 In the event a director vacates his/her position, the vacancy shall be filled by a majority vote of the remaining directors or left vacant until the next annual meeting.
-Vacancy due to change in membership status or lapse or termination of membership in the Association shall be automatic and not require Board action.

 B. Interim Director: